bkahlert/pihero/README.md

     to set the Samba password.

 ⸺̲͞ (((ꎤ ✧曲✧)—̠͞o USB gadget
-  - Functions: mass_storage, serial, ethernet
+  - Features: mass_storage, serial, ethernet
   - To use the functions, connect to this machine by attaching the USB OTG port to a computer with a USB cable.
     If you run into issues, you can run: sudo usb-gadget-diag